Institute Activities and Advances

 A Rat Model of Gene Therapy for Uterine Fibroids

 Researchers supported through the Fertility and Infertility (FI) Branch are investigating new treatments for fibroids with the hope of finding an option that will provide long-term relief without compromising fertility.
 One possibility is a form of gene therapy that affects estrogen receptors.
 A recent NICHD-supported study examined the safety and efficacy of this gene therapy in rats with uterine fibroids.
 Researchers randomly assigned the rats to fibroid gene therapy, an alternate gene therapy unrelated to fibroids, or no treatment at all.
 Results revealed that the fibroid gene therapy shrunk fibroids by 45% at day 8 after the treatment and 80% at day 15.
 Treatment effects remained significant at day 30, with a 77% decrease in fibroid size compared to pretreatment size.
-In contrast, the fibroids in rates in the two control groups doubled in size over the course of 30 days.
+In contrast, the fibroids in rats in the two control groups doubled in size over the course of 30 days.

 The gene therapy treatment was not only effective but safe.
 Tests revealed no damage to uterine tissue surrounding the fibroids or changes in liver function that might suggest toxicity.
 In most cases, the gene therapy did not seem to spread beyond the uterus, although some of the treated rats did show faint traces in the liver.
-This study provides preclinical data to support the development of gene therapy as an alternative to surgical and hormonal treatments of uterine fibroids.3
+This study provides preclinical data to support the development of gene therapy as an alternative to surgical and hormonal treatments of uterine fibroids.
+(PMID: 19144333)

 Study Links Dairy Intake & Uterine Leiomyomata